ethanj360/deloitte/README.md

 Consulting and analytics work often involves translating raw technical outputs into something stakeholders can understand and act on quickly.

-This project matters because it combines:

-- Dashboarding
-- Operational analysis
-- Classification logic
-- Business interpretation
-- Stakeholder communication

-That makes it a strong example of practical analytics in a client-style setting.
+This project brings together operational analysis, dashboarding, classification logic, and business interpretation in a compact client-style case study.
+It is a good example of how analytics can make technical information more usable for decision-makers.

 ---